-In our Computational Thinking Pathways project, we are working with three districts from the League of Innovative Schools to design and research K-12 pathways that integrate computational thinking into the core curriculum and give students a more consistent and cumulative learning experience from kindergarten through 12th grade.
+- Developing Inclusive K-12 Computing Pathways – Supported by the National Science Foundation, we are partnering with three League districts to design and research K-12 pathways that integrate computing into the core curriculum and give students a more consistent and cumulative learning experience.

 - EF+Math Program Codesign – The EF+Math Program is a new initiative to fund bold approaches through inclusive discovery and development to dramatically increase math outcomes for students in third through eighth grade.
 We are managing the recruitment, selection, and implementation of the district co-design process around executive function and math.
 We also advise the EF+Math executive team.

 - Equity in STEM Education through Project-Based Learning – We are collecting and analyzing data on the implementation of a project-based sixth through eighth grade STEM curriculum that will be used to drive continuous improvement efforts.

 - Include Neurodiversity in Foundational & Applied Computational Thinking – INFACT is a Department of Education funded project to support neurodiverse students (third through eighth grade) to learn computational thinking through a series of scaffolded activities that cumulatively develop and reinforce computing competencies.

 - New Visions Science Implementation – We are studying the implementation of an open high school life science curriculum.

 - NSF INCLUDES – The NSF INCLUDES coordination hub strives to broker connections, measure progress and impact, and advance the field among those working to improve equity and inclusion in STEM.
 Digital Promise is providing research communications and resource development support on this NSF-funded project with many partner institutions.